Kumarinishu/The-Sparks-Foundation-Internship-Nishu/README.md

-# The Spark Foundation Internship
+# The Sparks Foundation Internship
 ## GRIP : March-22
 ### Data Science & Business Analytics Internship
    The Internship Domain is Data Science and Business Analytics.
 It is a one month internship [March' 22] of type WFH.